python/devguide/internals/garbage-collector.rst

 The algorithm that CPython uses to detect those reference cycles is implemented in the ``gc`` module.
-The garbage collector **only focuses** on cleaning container objects (i.e. objects that can contain a reference to one or more objects).
+The garbage collector **only focuses** on cleaning container objects (that is, objects that can contain a reference to one or more objects).
 These can be arrays, dictionaries, lists, custom class instances, classes in extension modules, etc. One could think that cycles are uncommon but the truth is that many internal references needed by